csubham2370/Crop-Classification-With-Recommendation-System-.ipynb-/README.md

 3. `crop2['crop_num'] = ...`: This assigns the Series obtained from `crop1['label'].map(crop_dict)` to the new column 'crop_num' in the DataFrame `crop2`.

 After executing this code, the DataFrame `crop2` will have a new column named 'crop_num', where each value represents the numerical label corresponding to the crop name in the 'label' column of `crop1`.
 This can be useful for numerical analysis and machine learning tasks where numeric representations of categorical variables are required.

+## ----------------------------------------------------------------------------
+## The code `crop2['crop_num'].value_counts()` calculates the frequency of each unique value in the 'crop_num' column of the DataFrame `crop2`.
+Here's what each part of the code does:

+1. `crop2`: This refers to the DataFrame object that was created earlier, presumably after removing duplicate rows from `crop1`, handling missing values, and adding the 'crop_num' column.

+2. `['crop_num']`: This specifies the 'crop_num' column of the DataFrame `crop2`.
+It selects only the 'crop_num' column for further operations.

+3. `value_counts()`: This method is applied to the 'crop_num' column of `crop2`.
+It counts the occurrences of each unique value in the 'crop_num' column and returns a Series where the index contains unique values (crop numerical labels) and the values contain their corresponding frequencies.

+The output of `crop2['crop_num'].value_counts()` will be a Series where each unique numerical label in the 'crop_num' column of `crop2` is listed along with the count of occurrences of that label in the dataset.
+This information is useful for understanding the distribution of different crops in the dataset based on their numerical labels.